ratneshpathak12/ratneshpathak12/README.md

 - Hi, I’m Ratnesh 👋
 - I am a Product Manager by Profession working currently at an EdTech company.
+Along with Product Management, I also enjoy Business development & keen on Sports Analytics.
 - I’m interested in Application of Data Science in Sports 👀
-- I’m recently completed IBM Data Science Professional Certificate & currently learning Data Visualization techniques using Tableau 🌱
+- I recently completed IBM Data Science Professional Certificate & currently learning Data Visualization techniques using Tableau 🌱
-- I’m looking to collaborate on Data Science projects 💞️
+- I’m looking to collaborate on Data Science projects which can help to make more data driven products 💞️
 - You can reach me over LinkedIn (https://www.linkedin.com/in/ratnesh-pathak-524953104/)

 <!---